Covid-Mutual-Aid/mutual-aid-wiki/README.md

 We are looking for developers to integrate community maintained lists of groups and maintain and improve this resource.
 We are also looking for volunteers to help us with outreach and community support.

-Get in touch here: info@mutualaid.wiki
+- Get in touch here: info@mutualaid.wiki
-Join our community slack channel: XXXXX
+- Join our community slack channel: XXXXX
-Have a look at our issues here: XXXX
+- Have a look at our issues here: XXXX
-Our project management board here: XXXX
+- Our project management board here: XXXX

 # Getting started

 Clone the repository

-- fill out env.json
+- rename EXAMPLE-env.json to env.json and add in the relevant values (if you are interested in long term collaboration, let us know and we can give you our keys)
 - Run `yarn install`
 - Run `yarn start`

+If you run `yarn start:client` you should be able to work on the frontend directly as it will proxy all API requests to the https://staging.mutualaid.wiki/ API.

 ## Structure